Moustikitos/micro-server/README.md

 ## Command line

-Server can be launched from command line using python module names for bindings.
+WSGI server can be launched from command line using python module names for bindings.
 Modules containing bound functions have to be found by python.
-This is not recomended for production.

 ```bash
 $ python wsgi_srv.py -h